-The Fund will seek to achieve its objective primarily through investment in a portfolio which is concentrated in the number of its stocks but diversified across a range of healthcare themes.
-Equities shall principally be listed, traded or dealt on one or more of the Regulated Markets worldwide referred to in Schedule II.
+The Fund will seek to achieve its objective primarily through investment in a concentrated but diversified portfolio of equity securities which are listed on Regulated Markets in the U.S..
+The Fund may also invest up to 15 per cent. of its Net Asset Value in equity securities issued by companies deriving a substantial part of their income from, or having a substantial proportion of their assets located in, the U.S. and which are listed, traded or dealt on Regulated Markets worldwide.
 The equity securities in which the Fund will invest shall primarily consist of common stocks and other transferable securities such as convertible securities, preferred securities, participation notes, convertible preferred securities, warrants and rights.
+The equity securities in which the Fund may invest will not be selected from any particular industry sector and may be of small, medium or large market capitalisation.